duhnnie/diagramax/README.md

 # SimpleDesigner
-An attempt of BPMN Process Designer
+An attempt of Diagram drawer.

-Currently this project is being refactored, please use the *master* branch for use the last stable version
+Currently this project is still under development, it is not a version 1.0.0 yet but it is already usable in *MASTER* branch.

+Documentation will be added in future upates.